 Although you wouldn’t think that frost or icy conditions are good from wine production, some growers count on the the cold so they can make Eiswein.
-But …. what is Eis Wine?
+But …. what is Eis Wine (Ice Wine)??
 Is it frozen wine?
 Is it wine flavored ice cream?
-Actually, Eiswein (Ice Wine, Eis Wine) is a refreshing and sweet (but not cloying) dessert wine produced in Germany under very special conditions.
+Actually, Eiswein (Ice Wine, Eis Wine) is a refreshing and sweet (but not cloying) dessert wine produced in Germany (and other countries) under very special conditions.

 What is Eis Wine?